tomordonez/learning/python-koans/README.md

 ## AboutIteration

 Create an iterator.
-This creates five iterator objects and not a list of numbers from 1 to 5.
+This creates five iterator objects.
 It raises `StopIteration` when the iterator is completed, for example in a for loop.

 	it = iter(range(1, 6))